 We will guide you through each step of your transaction and offer a service that fits your requirements.
 We will keep you up-to-date with all of the relevant information so that you can make informed decisions and have complete confidence that every detail has been properly taken care of.
-All our conveyancing work is carried out by a professionally qualified conveyancer, and is not delegated to “case handlers” which you may find elsewhere.
+All our conveyancing work is carried out by a professionally qualified conveyancer, (Licensed Conveyancer or Solicitor) of many years experience, and is not delegated to “case handlers” which you may find elsewhere.

 We are proud to hold both Lexcel and Conveyancing Quality Scheme accreditations, issued by the Law Society.
 This involves the firm maintaining high levels of professional practice and client care.

 We typically work on a fixed fee basis, ensuring that you know what the fees will be for your transaction from the outset.
 If, during the transaction there is a new unexpected development which requires additional work by us we will discuss any change in fees with you and agree a way forward.

 Our legal fees cover all the work involved in completing your proposed sale.

 £975.00 - £1,400.00 plus VAT (£195.00 - £280.00)